hohsieh/hec-ras-docker/README.md

 ## TL;DR: Notes

 - there is no muncie directory. provide your own test.
+- Release and Debug binaries are available, the default path points to the Release directory.
+You can execute the debug binaries directly if you have that need.
+They can be found in the `/hecras/Ras_v61/Debug/*` directory.
 - all tests were using pubically available projects, configured appropriately by engineers who are active in their careers.
 Your milage may very, depending on your workflow and requirements.
 - your main shell script should match exactly what is configured in your `config` file.
 - auto-scaling for threading and memory works, mostly. hard-set these in your config file if you have issues.